NASA-DEVELOP/dnppy/undeployed/proj_code/README.md

 Each folder should contain a file titled README.md whith the following information:

-A) A brief description of this folders content and how it was used in meeting the projects objectives.
+ * A brief description of this folders content and how it was used in meeting the projects objectives.

-B) How to run the code, and the order in which scripts are executed or processes were run, if applicable.
+ * How to run the code, and the order in which scripts are executed or processes were run, if applicable.

-C) the dependencies and packages required to run the scripts including versions. (ex: dnppy, gdal, scipy, matplotlib)
+ * The dependencies and packages required to run the scripts including versions. (ex: dnppy, gdal, scipy, matplotlib)